prototypefund/Digital_Bargeld-docs/api/api-exchange.rst

     interface TrackTransferResponse {
       // Total amount transferred
       total: Amount;

+      // Applicable wire fee that was charged
+      wire_fee: Amount;

       // public key of the merchant (identical for all deposits)
       merchant_pub: EddsaPublicKey;